 Banks can use their seasonal credit line either as a primary seasonal funding source or as backstop credit.
 Once established, credit may be drawn down incrementally as needed, and partial and full prepayments are allowed without penalty.

 There is no expense involved in setting up or maintaining the seasonal line; however, all Federal Reserve loans must be secured to the Fed's satisfaction, and a flexible, market-based rate is applied to all outstanding loans.

-If you would like to learn more about the program or obtain answers to questions you may have about collateral or the borrowing relationship, call our Credit office at 1-866-666-8316 or send an e-mail to email@example.com.
+If you would like to learn more about the program or obtain answers to questions you may have about collateral or the borrowing relationship, call the Credit office at 1-866-666-8316 or send an e-mail to firstname.lastname@example.org.
 For an application and a brochure, visit our web site, www.stlouisfed.org/banking/credit/.